 Mrs. Robinson, you’re trying to seduce me.

 For inspiring romance, much has been said for flowers, candy, and moonlight strolls.
-But if seduction is an art, we think the most important tool in your sultry bag of tricks is a fabulous bottle of wine.
-Double down on the sensuous effects of vino by pairing it with classic aphrodisiac foods for a sultry Valentine’s Day party à deux.
+But if seduction is an art, we think the most important item in your bag of tricks is a fabulous bottle of wine.
+Double down on the sensuous effects of vino by pairing it with classic aphrodisiac foods for a delectable Valentine’s Day party à deux.
+Read on for the five best pairings.

 Oysters + Prosecco